 What type of works might be funded?

-The Heritage Grants Program will seek to support conservation works to buildings, structures, fences, sites, etc. that are not owned by Council or other public bodies across Greater Shepparton.
+The Heritage Grants Program will seek to support conservation works to buildings, structures, fences, sites, etc. across Greater Shepparton that are not owned by Council.

 Eligible works generally do not include routine maintenance works, unless that maintenance ensures the longevity of a place’s significance.
 Eligible works may include the following: